Securing Prometheus Scraping for Istio Sidecar and Gateway

 Patch the ingress gateway Deployment:

-$ cat <<'EOF' > /tmp/gateway-secure-metrics-patch.yaml
+$ cat <<EOF > /tmp/gateway-secure-metrics-patch.yaml

 spec: template: metadata: annotations: prometheus.istio.io/secure-port: "15092" prometheus.io/path: "/stats/prometheus" spec: containers: - name: istio-proxy env: - name: ENVOY_SECURE_METRICS_PORT value: "15091" - name: ENVOY_SECURE_MERGED_METRICS_PORT value: "15092" EOF $ kubectl patch deployment istio-ingressgateway -n istio-system –type=strategic –patch-file=/tmp/gateway-secure-metrics-patch.yaml $ kubectl rollout status deployment/istio-ingressgateway -n istio-system